 Case Summary

-In 1993, the U.S. Supreme Court overruled the district court's dismissal, holding for the first time that plaintiffs can state an Equal Protection racial gerrymandering claim by alleging that a reapportionment scheme is "so irrational on its face that it can be understood only as an effort to segregate voters into separate districts on the basis of race, and that the separation lacks sufficient justification."
-The Court explained that racial gerrymandering threatens special harms different from those present in vote dilution claims, and therefore any state legislation, including redistricting legislation, that explicitly or implicitly distinguishes among citizens on account of their race must be narrowly tailored to further a compelling governmental interest.
-While the Court rejected the argument that racial gerrymandering doesn't implicate constitutional concerns when it favors the minority on the grounds that the equal protection analysis is not dependent on the race of those burdened or benefitted by a particular classification, it declined to making a ruling as to whether the intentional creation of a majority-minority district alone would always give rise to an equal protection claim.
+- On June 28, 1993, SCOTUS reversed and conclusively held that plaintiffs can state a racial gerrymandering claim under the 14th Amendment by alleging that a redistricting scheme is “so irrational on its face that it can only be understood as an effort to segregate voters into separate districts on the basis of race, and that the separation lacks sufficient justification.”
+It explained racial gerrymandering threatens different harms than those in vote dilution claims and, therefore, any state laws that explicitly distinguishes among citizens based on their race must be narrowly tailored to further a compelling governmental interest.
+The Court rejected the argument that racial gerrymandering doesn’t implicate constitutional concerns when it favors the minority group, noting that the equal protection analysis doesn’t depend on the race of those benefitted or burdened by the classification, but ultimately declined to rule as to whether the intentional creation of a majority-minority district would always give rise to an equal protection claim.

 Significance: Showing that an otherwise racially neutral redistricting plan produces a district which is so bizarrely shaped that it can only be rationally explained as an effort to segregate voters on the basis of race without adequate justification is sufficient to state a claim under the 14th Amendment's Equal Protection Clause.